Author: Emily Thomas, English Online teacher

 It’s never too late to celebrate your teacher.

-Perhaps you can think of a teacher who changed the course of your life, inspired you, made you discover a talent or ability you didn’t know you had, or just made you enjoy a subject more.
-If you can, it’s never too late to say thank you – look them up on social media, or write to them via the institution.
+Perhaps you can think of a teacher who changed the course of your life, inspired you, made you discover a talent or ability you didn’t know you had.
+If you can, it’s never too late to say thank you.
+Look them up on social media, or write to them via the institution.

 Sometimes the person who taught you something really valuable is not a teacher, but nevertheless took the time to share a skill, inspire a love of something or give you some words of wisdom.
 World Teachers’ Day can be a day to celebrate all the people in your life who have helped you become the wonderful person you are today.